Vegetarian's Japan Guide

 Memorial Tower for Bathing Deceased (入浴逝者供養塔)

-While it is certain that Kusatsu’s hot spring can help people recover from diseases, it isn’t possible to heal anything.
-So over the years, some still passed away from their illness at Kusatsu Onsen.
+Whilst it is certain that Kusatsu’s hot spring can help people recover from diseases, it isn’t possible to heal or cure everything.
+So over the years, some would still pass away from their illness at Kusatsu Onsen.

 The Bathing Benzaiten (湯浴み弁財天)

-When Gyōki visited Kusatsu, he prayed for the people suffering from illness.
+When Gyōki visited Kusatsu, he prayed for those suffering from illness.
 Soon after his prayer, he discovered the hot spring with great medical benefits.
-So he erected Kōsenji and enshrined a healing Buddha hoping those who were ill could get back to good health.
+He then erected Kōsenji and enshrined a healing Buddha, hoping those who were ill could be healthy again.

 Since then, the hot spring has been treated as a spring of mercy that heals people’s illnesses, which is the foundation of today’s Kusatsu Onsen Town.